 The UK connection is provided by Flylight Airsports Ltd, who recognised the potential market for the Skyranger in the UK.
 In partnership with BestOff, Flylight put the Skyranger through the tough UK certification system, and several changes and improvements were incorporated during the process.
 The first kits were delivered to UK customers in 2003.
 The Skyranger was extremely well received in the UK, rapidly becoming a best seller, and now has the prestige of being the most numerous fixedwing microlight type on the UK register.

 The first variant in the UK was the Skyranger ‘classic’, initially certified with the Rotax 912 80hp engine option.
 The range of approved engines was then expanded to include the 65hp Rotax 582 two stroke, 85hp jabiru2200, and the 100hp Rotax 912ULS.

 This was followed by the introduction of the Skyranger Swift model.
 The Swift shares the same fuselage design with the Skyranger classic, but features a shorter wingspan.
 This takes advantage of the 80hp and above engine options, and delivers higher cruise speeds.
 At the same time as the introduction of the Swift, several other improvements were introduced to the range, including the more durable Xlam covering option, and upgraded interior options.

 Then came the Skyranger Nynja.
 The Nynja shares the same wing frame with the Swift, but features a redesigned fuselage structure, with full composite panels to form the exterior, giving enhanced aesthetics, reducing drag and increasing the performance.
 As befits the top of the range machine it also has several other enhancements as standard equipment.

 After this the Swift was re visited, to incorporate some of the features and development work learned with the Nynja project.
 Renamed Swift 2, it is distinguished from the earlier model with a new vertical tail shape, doors, instrument panel, exhaust system and undercarriage shared with the Nynja.
 The cowlings have been face-lifted too.
 The result was a lighter structure, enhanced visibility and better looks, whilst retaining its unbeatable low entry price.

-The Swift2 and Nynja now form the current range with standard engine options rationalised to the Rotax 912UL (80hp) and 912ULS (100hp).
+The Swift 3 and Nynja now form the current range with standard engine options rationalised to the Rotax 912UL (80hp) and 912ULS (100hp).